 BUILDING A SPECIAL NEST BOX

 Given that the birds somewhat surprisingly favoured the South (hot) side of the Tower, with expert advice Richard Pike, the Ecclesiastical Carpenter, built a customised nesting box and in early 2014 the South balcony was closed to visitors (minimising disturbance) and the box was installed.
 The rest is history.
 Since 2014 peregrines have hatched and fledged from the Tower every year.
-So far this year the breeding pair have produced five eggs and one chick has hatched.
+This year's chick story is a little different as you can see from the video below:

 TRACKING OUR PEREGRINES

 We have all our peregrines chicks ringed so that we can follow their progress - and staff here name them all.
 If you are interested in helping us tracking them down, look out for a large blue ring with following initials:

 2015 - Tony, Kate George and Justice